regorxxx/Playlist-Manager-SMP/README.md

 * Properties descriptions change according to things set on the panel, not just the values. i.e. if you change the sort method, then the description reflects the associated states dynamically.
 * **UI:**
   * UI resizable on the fly.
+  * UI elements can be selectivel enabled or disabled.
+  * Fully configurable mouse shortcuts.
   * Selection indicators.
   * Now playing and loaded playlist indicators.
   * Empty / not empty playlist indicators.
 To be used as fallback when size is not shown.